 OT 568 Food, Famine, and Feasting in the Old Testament.
 Are we what we eat?
 Long viewed as secondary to more "spiritual" concerns, the practical and social matters of eating and drinking appear at decisive points in the texts of the Old Testament.
 In this course we will investigate the dynamics surrounding the material, social, religious, political, and theological aspects of eating and drinking in the Old Testament.
 Through attention to these details in and behind the ancient texts, we will seek intersections between these texts and our current lives.
 4 units.
+ML, BSE

+OT 573 Theologies of Exile in the Old

-ML, BSE certain theological and humanitarian concerns, such as the status of the refugee, the pollution of the land, and issues related to divine presence and absence.
+Testament.
+This course will examine the diverse ways in which the Hebrew Bible develops theologies of exile in relation to the Assyrian and Babylonian exiles of Israel and Judah.
+Specific focus will be given to how the biblical texts relate the topic of exile to certain theological and humanitarian concerns, such as the status of the refugee, the pollution of the land, and issues related to divine presence and absence.
 In addition, the class will consider how the literature of the Persian period offers diverse perspectives on how the biblical writers developed theologies after the exile in the early Second Temple Period.
 Towards this end, the class will do a close reading of selected texts from the Torah, Prophets, and Writings in order to examine how the biblical texts represent responses to questions about exile, dislocation, and refugee movements for both the ancient and modern world.
 4 units.
 ML, BSE